Tremainm/SOC_Project/index.md

 <img src="https://raw.githubusercontent.com/Tremainm/SOC_Project/main/docs/assets/images/CycleRegState&Counter.png">

-### **Simulation**
-Explain the simulation process.
-Reference any important details, include a well-selected screenshot of the simulation.
-Guideline: 1/2 short paragraphs.
-### **Synthesis**
-Describe the synthesis and implementation processes.
-Consider including 1/2 useful screenshot(s).
-Guideline: 1/2 short paragraphs.
-### **Demonstration**
-Perhaps add a picture of your demo.
-Guideline: 1/2 sentences.

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).
 ### **Code Adaptation**